chelsilarious/AutoDiff/docs/milestone1.md

 func.comp_graph()
 ```

-Get the first derivatives of the function using backward propagation
+Get the first derivatives of the function using forward propagation

 ```python
 inputs = {x: 5, y: 6}